-With just a few maps, however, we have narrowed the search by identifying areas that seem to be too cold, too dry, or too steep.
+With just a few maps, however, we have been able to narrow the search a lot.
+We have identified areas that seem to be too cold, too dry, or too steep.
 The areas add up to nearly half of the earth's land area.

 These statements, of course, are also generalizations.
 For one thing, someone could invent something that could change how people live.
-For example, what if someone discovered a new kind of corn that can grow in places with only two warm months?
-What about building cities under heated domes?
+For example, what if someone discovered a new kind of corn that can grow in places with only two warm months instead of four?
+What if someone invents a way to build cities under heated domes?
 What if they find a way to make fresh water out of ocean water?

-If someone did any of these things, large numbers of people could live in areas that are nearly empty today.
+If someone did any of these things, several large "empty" areas would become suitable for human use.

 In other words, the world pattern of population depends on the tools and skills that people have.
 This leads to another important rule: